 The Paleo Diet solution mimics our hunter and gatherer ancestors.
 So if you can find or kill it in nature, you can eat it…essentially.
-For those of you that would like the hard core rules ironed out, keep reading.
+For those of you that would like the hard core rules ironed out, so here we go with our Paleo Do’s and Don’ts.

 Eat Your Vegetables: Eat as many and as much fresh or frozen vegetables as you want.
 Go organic and live it up.
 And don’t be shy, these can be eaten raw or cooked, any way you like!
 If you are interested in weight loss, you will want to limit your intake of tubers because of the high starch content.
 If you plan to eat these (see below), try to make sure that you shoot for earlier in the day or prior to working out.